1-Platform/one-platform/packages/documentation-spa/docs/onboarding-guide/onboarding-guide.md

 **Notifications Microservice** - Notifications Microservice provides the essential GraphQL APIs required for the Notifications Framework.
 It provides graphql queries for configuring notifications, triggering notifications, listening for notifications, etc.

-** Local Development**
+**Local Development**

-    1. Switch to the working directory

-1. Switch to the working directory cd home-service
+1. Switch to the working directory cd notifications-service
 2. Copy the `.env.example` to the `.env`
 3. Change the values as needed, keeping the unneeded values as undefined
     * Start Microservice